 Student ID #: Batch #: Term #:

 Last Name: First: MI:

 Address:

 City: State: Zip:

 Phone #:

 E-mail:

 Program:

-I would like to request to be reinstated in the future class.
-I am aware of the additional fees that will be applied to my balance.
-I am aware that I do not need to purchase new books or other material unless there has been a new revision created.
-I am aware that being reinstated does not guarantee my grade will improve or that I will successfully complete the program.
+I would like to request to be reinstated it to my balance.
+I am aware that I do not new revision created.
+I am aware that buccessfully complete the program. t need to purchase new books or other er material unless there has been a

-The purpose of my termination or the personal reason for dropping at this time is:
+The purpose of my termination or the p ersonal reason for dropping at this ti me is:

-My plan(s) to ensure success in the future class should I be reinstated is/are:
+My plan(s) to ensure success in the futu are class should I be reinstated is/are:

+Student Signature: Date: